 I started shaving in middle school and began waxing in recent years.
 While each method has worked fine in the past, they both have their pros and cons.
-Shaving is simple and painless — but the results are also short-lived.
-Waxing is a long-lasting option — but tends to be painful, time-consuming and requires more preparation and tools.
+Shaving is simple, but the results are short-lived.
+Waxing is a longer-lasting option, but tends to be painful, time-consuming and requires more preparation and tools.

-The Veet Hair Removal Gel Cream has over 2,600 verified reviews and a 4.2-star average rating on Amazon.
+The Veet Gel Cream Hair Remover has over 5,000 verified reviews and a 4.2-star average rating on Amazon.
 It's a depilatory cream used to dissolve hair just below the surface of the skin.
-The formula is designed to reduce ingrown hairs and leave skin moisturized thanks to ingredients like aloe vera.
+The formula is designed to reduce ingrown hairs and leave skin moisturized thanks to ingredients like aloe vera and vitamin E, which also help make this a great option for those with sensitive skin.

 While the concept behind a hair dissolving cream seemed daunting, I was pleased to see that there were only three simple steps in the process.
 I first tested the cream on a small area of my skin to make sure it didn't react poorly to the ingredients.
 When I confirmed there was no redness, bumps or irritation, I decided to try it on my legs.